SHolysh/HydrographExplorerHelp/index.md

 The [ORMGP Subwatershed Tool](https://owrc.github.io/subwatershed/) is a mapping tool where the Oak Ridges Moraine jurisdiction has been divided into subwatersheds, each covering an area of approximately 10 square kilometres.

-A watershed is defined as an area of land where all water drains to a particular water body (e.g., lake, river segment).
-A subwatershed is a portion of a watershed where water drains to a smaller water body within the larger watershed.
+A _watershed_ is defined as an area of land where all water drains to a particular water body (e.g., lake, river segment).
+A _subwatershed_ is a portion of a watershed where water drains to a smaller water body within the larger watershed.
 Each of the subwatersheds shown in this tool is located within larger subwatersheds and watersheds.

-Upon opening the tool, the map shows the entire ORMGP area, with each discrete subwatershed colour-coded based on imperviousness.
-The user can select other options for the colour of the watersheds:
+Upon opening the [subwatershed tool](https://owrc.github.io/subwatershed/) the interactive map shows the entire ORMGP area, with discrete subwatersheds colour-coded based on percentage of impervious land cover.
+Using the menu in the upper-right corner, the user can select other options for the colour of the watersheds:
 - Imperviousness
 - Canopy coverage
 - Wetland coverage